facebook pixel Skip to main content

 Our vision: To champion all voices and drive equitable health outcomes for everyone.

-Southlake’s focus on DEIA and health equity will make care even stronger.
-Southlake understands that each person cared for has their own unique background, culture and experiences.
+Southlake Health’s focus on DEIA and health equity will make care even stronger.
+Southlake Health understands that each person cared for has their own unique background, culture and experiences.
 Every patient deserves fair and equal care regardless of their race, ethnicity, gender, age, ability, disability, religion, sexual orientation, income or any other characteristic.
 Creating a healthcare experience that is welcoming, inclusive and free of racism and discrimination is critical.
-By staying committed to DEIA, Southlake is building a healthcare system that meets the diverse health care needs of the communities it is privileged to serves, while also highlighting the strength of its diverse team.
+By staying committed to DEIA, Southlake Health is building a healthcare system that meets the diverse healthcare needs of the communities it is privileged to serve, while also highlighting the strength of its diverse team.

-Reaching these goal takes time, effort and responsibility from everyone at Southlake.
+Reaching these goal takes time, effort and responsibility from everyone at SouthlakeHealth .
 We are making DEIA a part of our everyday work to create a welcoming and respectful place.
 Everyone, in every department, works together to build a culture of inclusion and fairness for all.

 Our mission and values are upheld by our commitment to the ideals of diversity, equity, inclusion and belonging.